logzio/logz-docs/_source/user-guide/tokens/api-tokens.md

   - yberlinger
 ---

-If you're an Enterprise or Pro plan subscriber, your account includes API access.
+If you're an Enterprise or Pro plan subscriber (or during your trial period), your account includes API access.
 You can reference the [API guide](/api/) and [Terraform Logz.io Provider guide](/integrations/terraform/) to help you build integrations with Logz.io.

 API tokens are unique to each account.
 The only exception is a subset of account configuration operations that must be run with the API token of the main account.